michellestarck2341-design/Ai-Consultancy-and-Training/README.md

 Structured learning helps individuals understand not only the skills but also how to apply them in real-world scenarios.

-One such platform is [coworkacademy.com](https://coworkacademy.com/), which provides valuable insights and practical knowledge for individuals who want to succeed in freelancing and digital careers.
+One such platform is [The Cowork Academy](https://coworkacademy.com/), which provides valuable insights and practical knowledge for individuals who want to succeed in freelancing and digital careers.

 ## Challenges in the Digital Journey